-- Check local, state, and federal codes when choosing a conduit size. - 3.
+- Check local, state, and federal codes when choosing a conduit size. - For systems with wiring greater than 130 feet, see the "Communication / Connection (Power) Cable Specifications from Outdoor Unit to Indoor Unit" in the Electrical System Installation section for information. - 3.
 Attach conduit using the liquidtight 3/4 inch elbow connector. - 4.
 Reassemble the indoor unit properly onto the wall bracket. - 5.
 If conduit is not used, see pages in this section for refrigerant piping, condensate drain, power wiring / communication cable bundling information. - 6.
 To protect the piping, condensate drain, and conduit from the elements, add a lineset cover from the indoor access hole to the outdoor unit.